 Rail-capture becomes an Operational choice of the Axis Player from GT25 onwards.
-He can instead target his rail-conversion effort towards rail-capture at a rate of 3 rail capture points per conversion point per railhead.
+He can capture one Rail Line per Army Group per turn at a rate of 12 rail-capture points per turn.
+Note that this rate is effectively halved by the doubling of conversion rates outside Bessarabia, Poland and Baltic States discussed above.